-- it can impose any terms conditions it considers reasonably necessary on participants at the time of registration, under cl.
-2.2.3(c) of the National Electricity Rules (NER).
-This would enable it to apply specific requirements on certain types of participants, or on certain technologies (with particular attributes), if it considered this necessary for system security reasons - it has power under cl.
+- it can impose any terms and conditions it considers reasonably necessary on participants registering as non-scheduled generators at the time of registration, under cl.
+2.2.3(c) of the National Electricity Rules (NER - it has power under cl.
 3.8.2(e) of the NER to require participants to participate in central dispatch to the extent necessary to ensure system security.
+This power can be applied to generators or loads.